P86/cheet-sheet/Cloud.md

 ### Paired regions
 Some regions have deisgnated pait region.
 When a full region fails - the other one can fill its place.
 They are set by Azure and cannot be changed.

+### Azure Services
+Everything that can be done in cloud is called **Cloud Services** ie. creating virtual machine, setup databases.